DonTizi/ReMind/README.md

-# Recall - Your Digital Memory Assistant
+# reMind - Your Digital Memory Assistant

-Welcome to Recall!
-This application captures and indexes your digital activities, transcribing and summarizing them for easy recall.
-Recall uses advanced AI models to provide detailed summaries of your daily activities and to answer questions based on your digital history.
+Welcome to reMind!
+This application captures and indexes your digital activities, transcribing and summarizing them for easy reMind. reMind uses advanced AI models to provide detailed summaries of your daily activities and to answer questions based on your digital history.

 ## Table of Contents